joshwadd/Vehicle_detection/README.md

 ### Colour Space Exploration

-The image data is orginally represented in
+The image data is orginally represented in RGB

 ### Histograms of Orientated Gradients (HOG)